This list of easy banjo songs will help if you’re overwhelmed and don’t know where to start your Banjo Journey.

 Here is a 2-finger version for you (the jam is a bit noisy but you get the idea).
 The simpler the version you use for your model when learning these songs, the better.
 Go back to the Carter Family version as well.

 Shady Grove is a simple banjo song that’s perfect for the new banjo student.
 In this recording there is no banjo (Sorry!).
 However, I do like this version as it’s pretty easy to hear the tune.
-Jerry and David Grisman bust a great version; I will say, it’s a bit faster than I normally play it myself.
+Jerry and David Grisman bust a great version.
+I’ll say, it’s a bit faster than I normally play it myself.
 Key of D minor.
-You only need to know TWO CHORDS to play this one; Dm and C.
+You only need to know TWO CHORDS to play this cool banjo song; Dm and C.

 WHEN THE SAINTS GO MARCHING IN

 Here is a cool Lester Flatt & Earl Scruggs version of “When the Saints Go Marching In.”
 You don’t have to play it like Earl Scruggs to get the melody.
 I have an easy banjo TAB arrangement on my website here.
 Once again, this is a song most people have heard, so rather than learning how a song goes AND trying to learn it on an instrument, you will already have the tune in your head.
-Another Three Chord song!
+Yes!
+Another three chord song!

 NINE POUND HAMMER